 ADLER: What's more, she later challenged the law in court, becoming one of four women plaintiffs in Browder versus Gayle, the court case that successfully overturned Montgomery's bus segregation laws.
 And yet, Claudette Colvin has been pretty much forgotten.
 She hardly ever told her story when she moved to New York.
 Because at the time, she says, everyone was talking about Malcolm X and black power, no one wanted to talk about integration.
 When asked why she is hardly known, and everyone thinks only of Rosa Parks, Colvin said this.

 Ms. COLVIN: The NAACP and all the other black organization groups knew that she would be a good icon because she was an adult.
 They didn't think that teenagers would be reliable.

 ADLER: She says that there was something else about Rosa Parks besides her age that made her the strategic choice of black leaders.

-DAVID GARROW: Because Mrs. Parks was so well-known and respected, she was someone with a sort of natural gravitas, and seriousness and just an inherently impressive person.
+Mr. DAVID GARROW (Historian, Author, "Bearing the Cross: Martin Luther King, Jr., and the Southern Christian Leadership Conference"): Because Mrs. Parks was so well-known and respected, she was someone with a sort of natural gravitas, and seriousness and just an inherently impressive person.